 Working Toward the Future

-With so many uncertainties in the world, it can help to know what to do next, but setting and working towards training goals is a great way to add structure in the day for you and your dog.
-You can set a goal to teach your dog a new trick each week, to finish up a title, or to practice scent work every day.
+Setting and working towards training goals is a great way to add structure to the day for you and your dog.
+You can set a goal to teach your dog a new trick each week, finish up a title, or practice Scent Work every day.
 Whatever sport(s) you and your dog play, try to carve out a few minutes of each day for training.
 Not only will this give you something to focus on, but it also will help you and your dog stay polished and ready to return to classes and competition when there is no longer a need for social distancing.

 If you’re someone who thrives on competition or a sense of comradery in addition to earning trick titles from home, you can connect online or by phone with your friends from your local training club or in groups on Facebook.
-Challenge each other every day or share course maps for Rally courses, Scent Work exercises, or agility sequences that can be practiced in small spaces.
-Share videos of your progress and cheer everyone on as we train our dogs and maintain social distancing.
-For a daily challenge, participate in our Woof From Home activities on Instagram every day and share videos of your dog participating.
-Staying safe and keeping others safe doesn’t mean we have to let our dogs get bored!
+Challenge each other every day or share course maps for Rally courses, Scent Work exercises, or Agility sequences that can be practiced in small spaces.
+Share videos of your progress and cheer everyone on as we train our dogs at home.